 No technical knowledge is needed in order to change the hose on a Peristaltic Pump, anyone can do it!
 The need to change the hose has been designed to keep downtime to a minimum, meaning you can replace the hose and get back to pumping in no time!
-The hoses supplied by Albin Pumps have been designed to have approximately a 30% longer life expectancy than other hoses on the market, meaning you’ll very rarely have to change the hose anyway!
-This is down to the design characteristic of Albin hoses:
+The hoses supplied have been designed to have approximately a 30% longer life expectancy than other hoses on the market, meaning you’ll very rarely have to change the hose anyway!
+This is down to the design characteristic of our hoses:

 To see our hose options, visit Peristaltic Pump Options.

 A diverse list of industries and applications includes (but is not limited to) the below: